 Idiopathic hirsutism defines the hirsutism that occurs in association with regular menses, normal ovarian morphology, and normal plasmatic androgen levels.
 It is a diagnosis of exclusion after elimination of other etiologies.
 It represents about 10% of all cases of hirsutism and 50% of cases of mild hirsutism.
 It may be due to hypersensitivity of the pilosebaceous follicle receptors to androgens and peripheral conversation induced by the 5-reductase of testosterone to dihydrotestosterone ten-fold more active on the follicle-sebaceous unit.
 This has genetic determinism and is frequently reported in women of East Indian and Mediterranean origin.

 The exact prevalence of hirsutism is not well known.
 It may be 10% or even higher than 50%.
 The psychological problem that this disease causes depends on ethnic and socio-cultural factors.
-Indeed, in some societies where the lack of hair is considered an important criterion of female beauty, a minimal hirsutism could be considered a severe disorder, while a much more pronounced hirsutism could be accepted in other societies.
+Indeed, in some societies where the lack of hair is considered an important criterion of female beauty, minimal hirsutism could be considered a severe disorder, while much more pronounced hirsutism could be accepted in other societies.

 Hirsutism is an androgen-dependent disorder resulting from the interaction between circulating androgen levels and the sensitivity of the hair follicle to androgens.
 The skin can retain testosterone in a more active androgen, dihydrotestosterone (DHT) through a 5alpha-reductase enzyme of which there are two isoenzymes, types 1 (chromosome 5) and 2 (chromosome 2), present in the skin and the hair follicle.
 In addition, the skin and the pilosebaceous follicle have an androgen receptor (AR).

-After exclusion of an exogenous intake of androgens, hirsutism results either from hypersecretion of androgens, from the ovary or the adrenal gland, or from the increased cutaneous sensitivity of the skin to normal circulating levels of androgens.
+After exclusion of an exogenous intake of androgens, hirsutism results either from hypersecretion of androgens, from the ovary or the adrenal gland, or the increased cutaneous sensitivity of the skin to normal circulating levels of androgens.
 This last case is "idiopathic hirsutism."

-The basic biological assessment is performed in the early follicular phase (third to sixth day of the cycle, early morning, fasting) and after stopping a possible oral contraception for two or three cycles unless a tumor cause is suspected.
+The basic biological assessment is performed in the early follicular phase (third to the sixth day of the cycle, early morning, fasting) and after stopping possible oral contraception for two or three cycles unless a tumor cause is suspected.
 It comprises total testosterone, dehydroepiandrosterone sulfate (DHEAS), delta4-androstenedione (delta4A), luteinizing hormone (LH) / follicle-stimulating hormone (FSH), 17-hydroxyprogesterone (17-OHP), steroid hormone-binding globulin (SHBG).
-In case of menstrual cycle disorder (amenorrhea, oligomenorrhea), the stimulating thyroid hormone (TSH) and prolactinemia (PRL) are included.
+In the case of menstrual cycle disorder (amenorrhea, oligomenorrhea), the stimulating thyroid hormone (TSH) and prolactinemia (PRL) are included.

-According to the clinical findings, One can add to the work up a short dexamethasone suppression test (Cushing syndrome), an adrenocorticotropic hormone (ACTH) stimulation test and a prolonged dexamethasone suppression test (late adrenogenital syndrome), a carbohydrate tolerance test or HOMA index (insulin resistance syndrome).
+According to the clinical findings, one can add to the work up a short dexamethasone suppression test (Cushing syndrome), an adrenocorticotropic hormone (ACTH) stimulation test and a prolonged dexamethasone suppression test (late adrenogenital syndrome), a carbohydrate tolerance test or HOMA index (insulin resistance syndrome).